About QRiS

 Funding

-- Alden Shallcross (BLM Montana-Dakotas)
+- Alden Shallcross (BLM National Operations Center)

-- Scott Miller (BLM National),
+- Scott Miller (BLM Headquarters)

 - Jeremy Maestas (NRCS)